Administration and Deployments

 For VDI, administrators can enroll virtual desktops into ZDM and deploy app updates through the web portal on a manual or automated basis, simplifying the upgrade process.

-Create a DWORD entry and name it EnableVDIPluginAutoUpgrade with a value of 1 or true to enable.
-Note: A value of 0 or false will disable this feature.
+2. Create a DWORD entry and name it EnableVDIPluginAutoUpgrade with a value of 0 or false to enable.
+Note: A value of 1 or false will have no noticeable effect because it is enabled by default.

 Administrators can force the Zoom Workplace VDI app to only accept a specific version of the VDI Plug-In.
 This helps to ensure all devices connecting to the virtual desktop are aligned with the required plugin version, minimizing compatibility issues and disruptions.